connorhaigh/SpelunkyWad/README.md

 # SpelunkyWad

-A .NET library for manipulating Spelunky WAD (and to a lesser extent, WIX) files.
+A C# library for manipulating Spelunky WAD (and to a lesser extent, WIX) files.

 ## File structure